msr-consulting/exscalabar-user-guide/ui_configuration.md

   }
 ```
 In this case, we will plot three lines, all red with a stroke width of 2.
 The first line is solid, the second is dashed and the third is dotted.

+## Additional Plotting Inputs
+In addition to the values settable by for all plots as defined above, the user may also configure the names of the CRD and PAS cell plots.
+In each of these objects, there is a field called ``names``.
+This field represents an array of strings that will be visible to the right of the plot.
+These represent the names of the cells and the user may use this field to distinguish or provide specificity to the visual representation of the data.